KaushikSiva/cypher/README.md

 🔁 To backfill data for the current date, use API # 3

 ## 💰 Token Price Handling
-CoinGecko was used to fetch historical token prices.
-For tokens where CoinGecko did not have historical prices:
+Aerodrome subgraph was used to fetch historical token prices.
+For tokens where Aerodrome did not have historical prices:

 The latest available price was used as a fallback.
 If no price was available (for obscure or low-volume tokens), the price was assumed to be 0.